marian-nmt/marian-examples/training-basics-sentencepiece/README.md

-# Marian with Built-in SentencePiece
+# Tutorial: Marian with Built-in SentencePiece

 In this example, we modify the Romanian-English example from `examples/training-basics` to use Taku Kudo's [SentencePiece](https://github.com/google/sentencepiece) instead of a complicated pre/prost-processing pipeline.
 We also replace the evaluation scripts with Matt Post's [SacreBLEU](https://github.com/mjpost/sacreBLEU).
 Both tools greatly simplify the training and evaluation process by providing ways to have reversible hidden preprocessing and repeatable evaluation.

+The model we build here is a simple Nematus-style shallow RNN model, similar to the one in the older `marian/examples/training-basics` folder.
+We will soon update our WMT Transformer examples to use SentencePiece.

 ## Building Marian with SentencePiece Support